jackdobinson/aopp_obs_toolchain/USAGE.md

 		it needs specified.

-	NOTE: As the format for a FITS specifier uses characters that a terminal application may interpret as special characters, e.g. square/curly/round brackets, and colons.
+	NOTE: As the format for a FITS specifier uses characters that a terminal application may interpret as special characters, e.g., square/curly/round brackets, and colons.
 It can be better to wrap specifiers in quotes or single quotes.
 When doing this, it is important to un-escape any previously escaped characters.
 		For example, specifies with timestamps in them would normally have the colons escaped, but when wrapped in quotes this is not required.
-E.g. the specifier ./example_data/MUSE.2019-10-17T23\:46\:14.117_normalised.fits(1,2) will not play nice with the bash shell due to the brackets.
+E.g., the specifier ./example_data/MUSE.2019-10-17T23\:46\:14.117_normalised.fits(1,2) will not play nice with the bash shell due to the brackets.
 However, wrapping it in single quotes and removing the escaping slashes from the colons means it will work.
-E.g. './example_data/MUSE.2019-10-17T23:46:14.117_normalised.fits(1,2)'
+E.g., './example_data/MUSE.2019-10-17T23:46:14.117_normalised.fits(1,2)'

 	Examples:
 		~/home/datasets/MUSE/neptune_obs_1.fits{DATA}[100:200,:,:](1,2)